CSE 490R Course Review

 $$ \begin{gather*} \alpha =\tan ^{-1}\left(\frac{y_{ref}-y}{x_{ref}-x}\right)-\theta \\ R = \frac{L}{2 \sin\alpha} \\ \dot{\theta} = \frac{V}{R} = \frac{2V\sin\alpha}{L} \\ \dot{\theta} = \frac{V\tan u}{B} \end{gather*} $$

-where $B$ is the car length.
-Solve for $u$ we can get
+where $B$ is the wheelbase.
+Solving for $u$:

 $$ u = \tan^{-1}\left( \frac{2B \sin \alpha}{L} \right) $$